yuzadef/BB/access control.md

 ***12. bypass location-based access control***
 - stumble a page that only allow users from a certain country
 - use proxy or vpn and see if you can bypass deny access from other countries

+***13. password reset token leaked in referer header (H1: 342693/272379)***
+- request for password reset link
+- in the password reset page, click on any social media link then intercept the request
+- notice the password reset token is disclosed in the referer header